syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/editing/in-line-editing.md

 In the below demo, prevent the CRUD operation based on the **Role** column value.
 If the Role Column is **Admin**, then edit/delete action is prevented for that row.

 {% tabs %}
-{% highlight razor tabtitle="CSHTML" %}
+{% highlight cshtml tabtitle="CSHTML" %}
-{% include code-snippet/grid/edit/inline-cancel-edit/razor %}
+{% include code-snippet/grid/edit/inline-cancel-edit/tagHelper %}
 {% endhighlight %}
 {% highlight c# tabtitle="canceleditinline.cs" %}
 {% include code-snippet/grid/edit/inline-cancel-edit/canceleditinline.cs %}